 When boarding late, take the first open bin you find – even if it’s not directly over or near your seat.
 There may not be free bin space near your seat!
 Of course, make sure it’s at least in front of your seat – never stow your bags behind your seat.

-10. If you are flying Southwest, use the tips I provide for picking the best Southwest Seat here.
+10. If you are flying Southwest, use these travel tips to get the best seat

 Southwest has it’s own unique boarding and seating process.
 I’ve written an entire article on picking the best seats for Southwest.
 Check it out for some great tips!

-11. Grab your headphones, snack and book down – but keep most of your stuff in your backpack.
+11. Grab your headphones, snack and book/iPad – but keep most of your stuff in your backpack.

 No need to fully unpack everything from your backpack.
 Just grab the essentials and quickly sit down.
 Usually it’s just your headphones (hopefully already out and on your person) and maybe a snack.